Amphora Wine – It is not a fad, nor a trend, but rather an ancient tradition that is still in practice in some parts of the world.

 A journey aimed at questioning new technological knowledge in favor of distant, but valid crafts and methods, nonetheless.
 A journey that for Francesco begins in Georgia, where time and progress seem not to have affected the passing on of knowledge and flavors.

-Georgian Kvevri, of which he owns forty, are very much central to production in his company.
+Georgian Kvevri, of which he owns forty, is very much central to production in his company.

 We at La Marronaia have also embarked on this journey aimed at returning to our origins.
 The use of the wine amphora, inside our cellar, has already allowed us to measure ourselves with this ancient and yet revolutionary practice.